ovh/docs/pages/cloud/private-cloud/zerto_vm_replica_deletion/guide.en-gb.md

 ---
-title: 'Delete VM replica from Zerto recovery site'
+title: Delete VM replica from Zerto recovery site
 slug: zerto-vm-replica-deletion
-excerpt: 'Remove a VM replica from a recovery site after deletion on the source site'
+excerpt: Remove a VM replica from a recovery site after deletion on the source site
-section: 'OVHcloud services and options'
+section: OVHcloud services and options
 ---

 **Last updated 12/09/2021**